 A committed martial artist, tournament competitor from the 70s and 80s and passionate historian.
 In 1984 Mr. Perry was inducted by Grandmaster Ron Van Clief into "The Masters in Action Hall of Fame".
 In 1985, he earned his 'Rokudan (6th Dan) level.
 At the time of this promotion, he became the youngest 6th degree black belt in Chinese Goju.
-In 1986 Mr. Perry was selected to introduce the art of Chinese Goju to Mexico and South America.
-That same year, Perry relocated to Mexico and opened the first Chinese Goju dojo in the state of Morelos.
+In 1986 Mr. Perry was given permission to introduce the art of Chinese Goju to Mexico and South America.
+That same year, Perry relocated to Mexico and opened the first Chinese Goju dojo in the state of South America.

 In 2000 Perry established the Goshin Ryu Aiki-Jujutsu Association, which reflect his beliefs as to the meaning of martial arts.
 Perry created Goshin-Ryu Aiki-Jujutsu, which means "Way of Self-Defense or Self Protection"; to assist individuals committed to martial arts and involving themselves and their communities for the betterment of the Art.
 With the principles of passion, understanding and mutual respect, as the foundation of Black Dragon Aikijitsu, Perry ensures that students and members develop to their full potential.

 Perry, like so many before him, has discovered the value of combining techniques and cross training in several different fighting disciplines.
 These and many other new ideas were incorporated into the new system of self-defense.
 Black Dragon Aiki is based on two essential principals and concepts, Black Dragon Aiki Jujutsu and Black Dragon Aikijitsu.
 Thanks to Perry's training and experience in these arts, we are able to merge the concepts of the two schools into one.

 In 2001 Glenn Perry became the first person to receive the position and title of 'Soke' by his teacher and mentor, Grandmaster Ron Van Clief.
 That same year he was inducted by his teacher into the 'World Head of Family Sokeship Council'.
 Mr. Perry is also the President of the 'World Headmasters Sokeship Council'.